Here are some more amazing photographs that can take us back.

 Prostitution was a big thing back in the old west.
 Even though it was mostly illegal, brothels were common and in plain sight.
 Some respectable madams even donated most of their profits back to society.

-Poker is another favorite past time in the old west.
+Poker is another favorite pastime in the old west.
 If you were not a gambler, you weren’t a cowboy.
-It was a popular form of entertainment too and a crowd favorite.
+It was a popular form of entertainment.

-This game was originally developed in the United States during the 19th century and was documented as early as 1836, in a book called “Dragoon Campaigns to the Rocky Mountains” by James Hildreth.
-Today, it still remains a favorite!
-Do you play poker?
+This game was originally developed in the United States during the 19th century and was documented as early as 1836, in a book called “Dragoon Campaigns to the Rocky Mountains.”

-Like many other things in the old west, Fortune telling was a favorite past time.
-When you think of a fortune teller, what’s the first thing that comes to your mind?
-Of course, Gypsies or Romani People.
+Like many other things in the old west, Fortune telling was a favorite pastime.
+When you think of a fortune teller you think Gypsies or Romani People.

-Common fortune telling methods are through tarot card reading, palm reading, and crystallomancy, in which crystal spheres are used to predict your future.
+Common fortune telling methods are through tarot card reading, palm reading, and crystallomancy.
 Most of these methods are still used today.

 The Anti-Saloon League

-Back in the Wild West, respectable women were not given equal rights to a drink at the saloon.
-Meaning, that they always had a hard time getting their share of beer or hard liquor.
+Back in the Wild West, women were not given equal rights to a drink at the saloon.
 Unless they were saloon girls, prostitutes, or dancers, women were barred from even entering almost all saloons up until World War I.

-There were some however that allowed but mostly through the back door.
-A few years later, it was those women who were denied a drink that helped find the Anti-saloon League, which was the most powerful prohibition lobby in America.
+Women who were denied a drink that helped found the Anti-saloon League, which was the most powerful prohibition lobby.

 Apache Spirit Dancers

-The dancers have believed to hold the ability to summon the spirits from the underground realm, which they have led to believe would also protect the Apache people.
+The dancers are believed to hold the ability to summon the spirits from the underground realm.
+These spirits could help protect Apache people from harm.

 Shoshone Falls, Idaho